Skip to content

 Background

-Victor Glover is the pilot of Artemis II, launched 1 April 2026, making him the first Black astronaut to travel beyond low Earth orbit and the first to journey toward the Moon.
+Victor Glover served as pilot of Artemis II, which launched on 1 April 2026 and splashed down on 10 April, making him the first Black astronaut to travel beyond low Earth orbit and the first to journey toward the Moon.
+At the post-flight press conference on 16 April he described the five seconds of parachute descent as "diving backward off a skyscraper".